httpsgithu/technic/technic/doc/api.md

 * `technic_machine = 1`
 	* UNRELIABLE.
 Indicates whether the item or node belongs to technic
 * `connect_sides = {"top", "left", ...}`
-	* Extends the Minetest API.
+	* Extends the Luanti API.
 Indicates where the machine can be connected.

 Additional definition fields: